nephio-project/docs/content/en/docs/neo-porch/5_architecture_and_components/relevant_old_docs/extracted_from_old_porch_concepts.md

 * For each package revision (see [Package Versioning](../../2_concepts/concepts_elaborated.md#package-versioning)):
   * `PackageRevision` - represents the *metadata* of the package revision stored in a repository.
-  * `PackageRevisionResources` - represents the *file contents* of the package revision
+  * `PackageRevisionResources` - represents the *file contents* of the package revision.
+    {{% alert color="primary" %}}
-  * Note that each package revision is represented by a *pair* of resources, each presenting a different view (or [representation][representation]) of the same underlying package revision.
+    Note that each package revision is represented by a *pair* of resources, each presenting a different view (or [representation][representation]) of the same underlying package revision.
+    {{% /alert %}}
-* a `Repository` [custom resource][crds], which supports repository registration
+* A `Repository` [custom resource][crds], which supports repository registration.

 The **Porch server** itself includes the following key components:

 * The *aggregated API server*, which implements the integration into the main Kubernetes API server and serves API requests for the `PackageRevision` and `PackageRevisionResources` resources.
-* Package orchestration *engine*, which implements the package lifecycle operations and package mutation workflows
+* Package orchestration *engine*, which implements the package lifecycle operations and package mutation workflows.
-* *CaD Library*, which implements specific package manipulation algorithms such as package rendering (evaluation of package's function *pipeline*), initialization of a new package, etc. The CaD Library is a fork of `kpt` to allow Porch to reuse the `kpt` algorithms and fulfil its overarching use case to be "kpt as a service"
+* *CaD Library*, which implements specific package manipulation algorithms such as package rendering (evaluation of package's function *pipeline*), initialization of a new package, etc. The CaD Library is a fork of `kpt` to allow Porch to reuse the `kpt` algorithms and fulfil its overarching use case to be "kpt as a service".
 * *Package cache*, which enables:
-  * local caching to allow package lifecycle and content manipulation operations to be executed within the Porch server with minimal latency
+  * local caching to allow package lifecycle and content manipulation operations to be executed within the Porch server with minimal latency.
-  * abstracting package operations upward so they can be used without having to take account of the underlying storage repository software mechanism (Git or OCI)
+  * abstracting package operations upward so they can be used without having to take account of the underlying storage repository software mechanism (Git or OCI).
 * *Repository adapters* for Git and OCI, which implement the specific logic of interacting with each repository type.
-* *Function Runner runtime*, which evaluates individual [kpt functions][functions], incorporating a multi-tier cache of functions to support low-latency evaluation
+* *Function Runner runtime*, which evaluates individual [kpt functions][functions], incorporating a multi-tier cache of functions to support low-latency evaluation.

 #### Function Runner